syedzainulabidin/TrexRunner/README.md

 - **Endless Runner**: The game continues as long as the player avoids obstacles, with no end point.
 - **Simple Controls**: Use the spacebar or touch input (for mobile devices) to make the T-rex jump.
-- **Increasing Difficulty**: As the player progresses, the game speed and frequency of obstacles increase.
-- **High Score Tracking**: The game tracks and displays the player's best score, motivating replayability.

 ## Technologies Used